TN CM launches Pongal cash gift of Rs 3,000 with hampers to ration cardholders | Headlines

 The gesture is aimed to enable people celebrate the mid-January harvest festival in a grand manner, he said.

-The CM personally handed over Rs 3,000 cash, one kg raw rice, a kilo sugar, a sugarcane, a dhoti and a saree to a few beneficiaries at a FP outlet in Alandur here.
+The CM personally handed over Rs 3,000 cash, one kg raw rice, a kilo sugar, a sugarcane, a dhoti and a saree to a few beneficiaries at a fair price (FP) outlet in Alandur here.

+The Pongal gift package covers 2.22 crore rice category ration cardholders, besides the families living in the Sri Lankan rehabilitation camps in the state.

 The state Food and Civil Supplies department had distributed tokens through the FP shops specifying the time of distribution, which has commenced from today.